A powerful, unique yeast probiotic

-The Saccharomyces Boulardii capsules should be taken with beverages or meals.
+The Saccharomyces Boulardii capsules and powder should be taken with beverages or meals.
 If a person cannot swallow the capsules, they may be opened and the contents mixed with semi-solid foods such as applesauce or beverages.
 Avoid the use of hot foods or beverages as this may adversely affect the potency and activity of the supplement.

 Laboratory and clinical testing have demonstrated S. boulardii to be compatible with various lactic acid bacteria including the lactobacilli and bifidobacteria frequently used as probiotic supplements.
 Clinical studies suggest S. boulardii may work synergistically with other probiotics.

 S. boulardii is naturally resistant to all antibacterial antibiotics and can be taken along with antibacterial antibiotics without adversely affecting its potency and efficacy.
 In fact, several clinical trials have used S. boulardii in conjunction with standard antibiotics and have demonstrated that S. boulardii enhances the success of antibiotic regimen.
 Additional studies have shown that S. boulardii can be taken along with antibiotics to support the gastrointestinal microbiota.†

 S. boulardii can be sensitive to a number of commonly prescribed antifungals including nystatin, Diflucan (fluconazole), and Sporonox (itraconazole) and these antifungal agents are known to kill the S. boulardii organisms.
 If antifungals are prescribed with S. boulardii then both products should be taken at different times.
 S. boulardii should be taken at least 1 hour before and 2 hours after any antifungal agent.